dholab/IPD-ref-generator/README.md

 The following runtime parameters have been set for the whole workflow and are available for modification:

+- `pull_mhc`, `pull_kir`, `pull_mhc_proteins`, `pull_kir_proteins` - These settings must be set to either _true_ or _false_, and tell the workflow which datasets to download.
+By default, in the `nextflow.config` file included in this repo, the workflow downloads all four datasets: all non-human primate MHC sequences, all non-human KIR sequences, all non-human primate MHC protein sequences, and all non-human KIR protein sequences.
+To download only one of these datasets, set that parameter to _true_ and the others to _false_.
-- `allele_count` - This is one of the most important settings for the workflow to generate up-to-date databases.
-To determine how many alleles the workflow should gather, scroll to the bottom right of the IPD allele list at [https://www.ebi.ac.uk/ipd/mhc/allele/list/](https://www.ebi.ac.uk/ipd/mhc/allele/list/)
+- `mhc_allele_count`, `kir_allele_count`, `mhc_protein_count`, `kir_protein_count` - These are the most important settings for the workflow to generate up-to-date databases.
+To determine how many alleles the workflow should gather, scroll to the bottom right of the MHC allele list at [https://www.ebi.ac.uk/ipd/mhc/allele/list/](https://www.ebi.ac.uk/ipd/mhc/allele/list/) or the KIR allele list at [https://www.ebi.ac.uk/ipd/kir/alleles/](https://www.ebi.ac.uk/ipd/kir/alleles/)
   - Future versions of this workflow will allow users to download MHC alleles _and_ KIR alleles, though at this time only MHC alleles can be pulled.
 - `iwes_exemplar` - This specifies the path to an exemplar for iWES data, which in most cases need not be changed.
 - `miseq_exemplar` - This specifies the path to an exemplar for MiSeq data, which in most cases need not be changed.